 Why You Don’t Need a Treasury Workstation

-Sometimes terms and definitions change over time; sometimes terms remain the same but their meaning shifts.
+Often times, terms and definitions change over time; and sometimes terms remain the same but their meaning shifts.
 Take for example the word “bookkeeping:” accountants nowadays no longer put pen to paper and make manual entries in a book.
 Transferring this concept to treasury, we only need to look at the name of the department itself.
 Treasurers no longer watch over dungeons filled with treasure troves and other valuables (maybe with the exception of Fort Knox).
 But that’s not the only shift in meaning: we can also come across obsolete terms and definitions when it comes to the digitalization of treasury tasks and specifically with the term: treasury workstation.

-Looking at search requests in Google, one of the most commonly typed in terms for treasury is “treasury workstation” – a term that has been in use for treasury systems for many years.
+Looking at search requests in Google, one of the most commonly searched terms in treasury is “treasury workstation” – a term that has been in use for treasury systems for many years.
 However, we need to ask ourselves if the term and the understanding of technology and processes associated with it are still appropriate today.
 Should they have long been replaced by other terms?

 Collaboration with a Treasury Management System

-Workstations are a thing of the past and platforms have long become established as industry standards.
+Treasury workstations are a thing of the past and platforms like the BELLIN tm5 have long become established as industry standards.
 Consequently, it is time we reflect that fact in our terminology in order to find what businesses really need and stop searching for things that were modern years ago.
 “Station” ultimately suggests inflexibility, stagnation.
 As time goes by, both terminology and processes are subject to change and move forward – just as treasury does.
 Perhaps this is just a semantic error or term that has stuck over the years?
 Either way, as treasury enthusiasts and experts, we are keen to help the industry acclimate to the existing technological ecosystem.